Aitia-IIOT/ah5-docs-java-spring/docs/help/definitions.md

 An individually identifiable component of a [service](./definitions.md#microservice-or-service), that can be consumed by a collaborating [system](./definitions.md#microsystem-or-system).
 An operation performs a single physical or virtual action related to its [service](./definitions.md#microservice-or-service) scope, while producing output data and possibly processing input data.

+### Service Interface

+A boundary across which the underlying capabilities of a [service](#microservice-or-service) are accessible.
+It specifies the [operations](#service-operation) available, the protocols used, and the input and output aspects.

 ### Core System

 A fundamental [system](#microsystem-or-system) component of a [Local Cloud](#local-cloud) that addresses essential needs.
 No Local Cloud can be established without at least one Core System.